freshworks/crayons/www/css-utils/border/readme.md

 ## Border Colors

 'fw-b-#{$color}' is the class to be applied to apply border radius.
+By default `fw-b-azure-100` color is applied for borders.

 - To apply border color '#cfd7df', we can use 'fw-b-smoke-100'.
 - To apply border color '#bbdcfe', we can use 'fw-b-azure-100'.